 In total the tower cost around £2,000 to build, which was paid for by public subscription.
 It was built on land donated by the estate of Peter Mourant.
 This elevated position, 200 feet above sea level, had been the site of a windmill and before that a menhir or standing stone.

-The tower is built largely of red granite from the Guet quarry at Cobo, on Guernsey's west coast.
+The tower is built largely of red granite from the Guet Quarry at Cobo, on Guernsey's west coast.
 It is square in design, with a fortified parapet and angled turrets.
 The whole structure is crowned, almost quite literally, with an octagonal lantern topped with a coronet.
 Overall it stands 100 feet high.
-There are spectacular views across St Peter Port and the north of the island.
+There are spectacular views across St Peter Port and the north of the island from the viewing platform that circles the outside of the tower on its highest floor.